 1. Schedule a septic pumping every 2-3 years.

-Above anything else a household can do for their septic system, regular inspection and maintenance are the top way to make sure that your tank is in good working condition.
+Above anything else a household can do for their septic system, regular septic tank inspection and maintenance are the top way to make sure that your tank is in good working condition.
 The state of Georgia recommends a pumping at least every 2-3 years for all septic tank owners, and with good reason.
 Routinely emptying your septic tank keeps it clean and prevents costly damage down the line.
 If you’re not sure exactly when your tank needs to be emptied, an inspection from a qualified plumber will give you an idea of the timeline to expect with your system and household size.

 2. Only flush things that are meant to be flushed.